Monitoring with Rich Data: Introduction

-To illustrate that contracts with more fine-grained wage variation may approximate the first-best at a highly suboptimal rate, Proposition~\ref{prop:linear} considers another widely observed class of contracts, linear wage schemes.
+To illustrate that contracts with more fine-grained wage variation can approximate the first-best at a highly suboptimal rate, Proposition~\ref{prop:linear} considers another widely observed class of contracts---linear wage schemes.
 Under these contracts, we show that the convergence to the first-best is much slower than optimal, viz.\ subexponential.
-Thus, compared with binary contracts, linear contracts perform quite poorly at exploiting rich data.
+Thus, compared with binary contracts, linear contracts perform quite poorly at exploiting rich data, and for any large enough $n$, the principal is better off using binary than linear contracts.
 Proposition~\ref{prop:limit2} further adds to the rationale for binary contracts in data-rich settings, by showing that, as $n$ grows large, any sequence of optimal contracts approximates a binary contract of the maximally lenient form we identify above.

-Our characterization of the optimal convergence rate in Theorem~\ref{thm:main} also yields a ranking over monitoring technologies that quantifies their value for incentive provision (Corollary~\ref{cor:ranking}): In data-rich settings, monitoring technologies with higher KL-divergence between the signal distributions under target vs.\ non-target actions are more valuable to the principal than those with lower KL-divergence.
+Our characterization of the optimal convergence rate in Theorem~\ref{thm:main} also yields a ranking over monitoring technologies that quantifies their value for incentive provision (Corollary~\ref{cor:ranking}): In data-rich settings, monitoring technologies with higher KL divergence between the signal distributions under target vs.\ non-target actions are more valuable to the principal than those with lower KL divergence.
 Notably, this ranking is independent of the agent's utility over money and specific cost function, providing detail-free guidance to a principal choosing between different monitoring technologies.

-We conclude by discussing some variants of our baseline model.
-Section~\ref{sec:limliab} introduces a severe form of limited liability under which IR cannot bind.
-We show that binary contracts continue to achieve the optimal convergence rate to the first-best, but the rate of convergence is slower, reflecting a tradeoff between risk aversion and rent extraction that is absent in the main model.
-Finally, beyond our baseline model with $n$ i.i.d.\ signal draws about a one-shot action, Section~\ref{sec:general} extends our main result to two formulations of rich monitoring data that allow for (i) general sequences of increasingly precise monitoring technologies (e.g., vanishing observation noise, serially correlated data) or (ii) repeated but infrequent action adjustments.
+Section~\ref{sec:discussion} discusses some variants of our baseline model.
+First, Section~\ref{sec:limliab} introduces a severe form of limited liability under which IR cannot bind.
+We show that binary contracts continue to achieve the optimal convergence rate to the first-best, but the rate of convergence is slower and based on a different statistical measure, reflecting a tradeoff between risk aversion and rent extraction that is absent in the main model.
+Second, beyond our baseline model with $n$ i.i.d.\ signal draws about a one-shot action, Section~\ref{sec:general} extends our main result to two formulations of rich monitoring data that allow for (i) general sequences of increasingly precise monitoring technologies (e.g., vanishing observation noise, serially correlated data) or (ii) repeated but infrequent action adjustments.